WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Networking/index.md

 Beta 4.0 introduces the first version of our networking stack for Meadow and there are a few known limitations to be aware of when using:

  * **`HttpServer` not available** - `HttpClient` has been tested and is fully supported, but we're still working on `HttpServer` support.
 However, `UdpClient`, `TcpListener` and `TcpClient` are all working now.
- * **All SSL Certificates Accepted** - Currently, all certificates over TLS (https) are accepted without any validation.
+ * **All SSL Certificates Accepted** - SSL connections are supported, but currently, all certificates over TLS (https) are accepted without any validation.

 # WiFi